-Thick elements (e.g., over 2 in.
-(50 mm)) at slipcritical joints may have deformations permitted by ASTM A6/A6M that prevent intimate contact with adjoining material by snug-tight or even fully pretensioned fastener assemblies.
-So long as, so that these deviations affect a small percentage of the total faying surface, the connection should perform as designed.
-If the deviations cause a significant loss of contact between faying surfaces, the EOR and fabricator should be contacted to determine appropriate actions.
+Any bolts broken during field erection shall be replaced by a bolt that meets the project specifications and functions properly. faying surface, the connection should perform as designed.
+If the deviations cause a significant loss of contact between faying surfaces, the Engineer and Fabricator should be contacted to determine appropriate actions.
 Using higher strength fastener assemblies to increase clamping force or sealing the edges with structural epoxy are two options to prevent corrosion.
 In extreme cases, machining to remove high spots and refinishing surfaces may be an option if the remaining material will be adequate.
-This method may also be.
-This method may be appropriate when using tension control (twist-off type) fasteners or direct tension indicators.
 When snug-tight fastener assemblies have suitably compressed the plies, pretensioning can proceed in accordance with the specifications.

-Fastener assemblies left in the snug-tight condition for an extended period prior to pretensioning may experience a loss in their lubrication.
-Tension-control bolts and bolts installed using the calibrated wrench may not achieve the required pretension due to increased friction affecting their resistance to rotation.
-Bolts installed using turn-of-the-nut or direct tension indicators may experience torsional distortion, affecting their tension and integrity.
-If there is a question regarding the adequacy of the lubrication, remove and test representative assemblies to determine if all fastener assemblies must be relubricated or replaced.
-Relubricated fastener assemblies should be subsequently retested per Article 7.3 to verify their adequacy.
-Tensioncontrol bolts may only be relubricated by the manufacturer.
+When possible, pretension bolts before exposure to the elements, which can affect their rotational characteristics.
+Fastener assemblies left exposed for an extended period prior to pretensioning may experience a loss in their lubrication.
+Tensioncontrol bolts and bolts installed using the calibrated wrench may not achieve the required pretension due to increased friction affecting their resistance to rotation.
+Bolts installed using turn-of-the-nut or DTIs may experience torsional distortion, affecting their tension and integrity.
+If there is a question regarding the adequacy of the lubrication, remove and test representative assemblies to determine if all fastener assemblies are required to be relubricated or replaced.
+Relubricated fastener assemblies should be subsequently retested per Article 7.4 to verify their adequacy.
+Tension-control bolts may only be relubricated by the Manufacturer.